 2. Existing Test Stand

-New test stands in an existing lab, and test stands in an existing test lab that have not run an acceptable reference in the past two years, may calibrate with one test provided Level 1 limit requirement is met.
-Otherwise a second test is required for calibration.
+For an existing test stand, run one test.

 Following an operationally valid reference oil calibration test, check the status of the control charts and follow the prescribed actions.

-If two full length reference oil tests are declared operationally invalid during the attempt to calibrate a stand, then an increase in the reference interval per section 5.d may not be granted.
+If two full length reference oil tests are declared operationally invalid during the attempt to calibrate a stand, then an increase in the reference interval per section 4.d may not be granted.